shakfu/cyfaust/README.md

             └── libraries
     ```

-2. The static build is statically linked (with `libfaust.a`) and consists of a python package with a single compiled submodule and embedded resources (faust libraries and architecture files):
+2. The static build is statically linked (with `libfaust.a` or `libfaust.lib`) and consists of a python package with a single compiled submodule and embedded resources (faust libraries and architecture files):

     ```bash
     % tree -L 3